Toffee Shortbread Cookies (video)

 Troubleshooting:

-• Cookies spreading too much – This means the butter was too warm or that not enough flour is causing the dough to be too soft.
+- Cookies spreading too much – This means the butter was too warm or there was not enough flour is causing the dough to be too soft.
 Just chill the dough for 15-30 minutes to firm it up before baking.

 Variations: